 Yes Ganpati likes chocolates too!!

-Here is a collection of few Savoury snacks and dishes (no onion no garlic) a that you can make for Parsad and serve to guests also.
+Savory snacks and dishes (no onion no garlic) a that you can make for Prasad and serve to guests also

 Simple Tamarind Rice offered as Prasad in Iyengar temples. made with a special Puliyogare masala or paste.
-Don’t have time to make the masala for rice, make it from store bought Puliyogar
+Don’t have time to make the masala for rice, make it from store bought Puliyogare spice mix.

-No onion no garlic Lemon rice, is usually prepared with left over rice, make this flavourful rice with fresh steamed rice.
+No onion no garlic Lemon rice, is usually prepared with left over rice, make this flavorful rice with fresh steamed rice.

 Made by roasting flattened rice flakes(Poha) in very little or no oil along with added nuts like peanuts, cashew nuts and raisins.
 Make ahead snack that can be made in bulk for large gatherings too..